Royals vs. Padres Player Props Betting Odds

 Bogaerts Stats

-- Xander Bogaerts has 40 hits with seven doubles, six home runs and 19 walks.
-He has driven in 15 runs with four stolen bases.
+- Xander Bogaerts has seven doubles, six home runs, 21 walks and 15 RBI (41 total hits).
+He's also swiped four bases.

-- Bogaerts enters this game looking to extend his three-game hit streak.
-In his last five games he is batting .211 with two doubles and a walk.
+- Bogaerts brings a four-game streak with at least one hit into this matchup.
+In his last five games he is hitting .235 with two doubles and two walks.

 Bogaerts Recent Games